 Sedona Wineries to Visit

 Sedona is also Arizona wine country.
 There are several wineries in the area and wine tours are really common and a great option if you want to sample from several stops.
 We saw lots of birthday and bachelorette groups doing this.
+In fact, I think that Phoenix/Scottsdale and Sedona would be great destinations for a US bachelorette weekend.
 Page Springs Cellars is where we spent most of our time, including quite a bit of waiting because they're popular.
 This winery and vineyard is technically in Cornville, AZ but not far off from Sedona.
 You can buy a bottle and charcuterie and picnic anywhere on the property or visit their tasting room.
 We tried the chilled and mixed wine flights and found their wines to be very light and even refreshing, with the exception of the deeper reds, which were still good.
 Try the Colibri Roussanne and the Rosé!

 There is also a full-service bistro onsite, which was one of the reasons we decided to visit.
 Most other wineries in the area do not have food.
 And Page Springs Cellars offers massages!
 I can't think of a more relaxing day trip than one spent sipping wine and getting a massage.
 Can you?
 Add this spot to your list of Sedona wineries.
 Here are a few others we looked at: